 Some of my posts are thought experiments, which can be revisited after new data comes to light after a period of time.
 Such is the case with our old rusty Global Thermostat with a faulty dial and worn down temperature settings.
 Amway, I’m presenting the thing again with a few minor updates from summer 2017:

 Next, logically, we need fuel for the Global Thermostat to work on.
 The best fuel to cool the planet is plain old plants such as algae, kelp, and tropical trees to get carbon out of the air.
-As mentioned, the rapid transition to green energy is a great step that will aid in stabilizing average planetary temperature.
+Oceans still have the capacity to absorb carbon, also.
+As mentioned, the rapid transition to green energy is a great step that will aid in stabilizing average planetary temperatures.
 We might need a third method to get our Global Thermostat to cooperate once we decide the level to set the thing on to avoid extreme catastrophe.
 Yep, that may involve engineering.

 I know some of my climate friends cringe at the idea of “artificially” adjusting planetary temperatures via methods like putting iron fillings in the sea or building giant solar reflecting mirrors in space.
 Nevertheless, if it is eventually determined by bodies such as the United Nations that plants can’t do the job over many centuries once our Global Thermostat is adjusted to a set level to lower the globe’s temperature downward, other methods will be deemed necessary.
-I’m an optimist believing in the human spirit and ingenuity, especially after witnessing how many bright post Millennial are coming on the scene this weekend.
+I’m an optimist, believing in the human spirit and ingenuity, especially after witnessing how many bright post millennials are coming up with new ideas.
 Hopefully, plants will be humanity’s ticket to a cooler stable future, but should that not be the case, unforeseen inventions may be answers.

 This is not to write that we can pollute all we want in the hopes that carbon will be sucked out of the air later.
-Mitigation is also a big part of the Global Thermostat’s cooling mechanism.
+Mitigation is the biggest part of the Global Thermostat’s cooling mechanism we currently are aware of.
 Dr. James Hansen recently came out against negative emission proposals: http://www.geoengineeringmonitor.org/2016/10/james-hansen-on-negative-emissions/ I along with others agree with him that most current artificial methods for carbon sequestration don’t pass the scientific sniff test, but what if an environmentally friendly technique came to fruition?
 Also, there has been a “cocktail” approach suggested to employ various methods at once to adjust the planet’s average temperature downward: https://www.sciencedaily.com/releases/2017/07/170724105044.htm

-I’ll emphasize here that methods beyond relying on plants and mitigation should be a last resort, but I’ll never stop asking the question what if to get that rusty thermostat to set to planetary temperatures all can live comfortably with for millennia to come.
+I’ll emphasize here that methods beyond relying on plants and mitigation should be a last resort, but I’ll never stop asking the question “what if “to get that rusty thermostat to set to planetary temperatures we all can live comfortably with for millennia to come.

 (If you like these posts and my work please contribute via the PayPal widget, which has recently been added to this site.
 Thanks in advance for any support.)